Ronald S. Safer manages complex, high-stakes cases with a focus in white collar crime and civil litigation.

 Honors & Awards

 Ranked by Chambers as a Band 1 Lawyer in Litigation, White Collar Crime and Government Investigations.
 Sought out for his expertise in handling and conducting high-stakes cases, with a strong focus on issues such as tax and securities fraud and FCPA violations.
-Interviewees say he “can do everything at a high level.”
-They label him “one of the best attorneys in the city.”
-One source states: “He’s the guy I would hire if I was in trouble.”
+Interviewees say the “outstanding” Ronald Safer specializes in representing clients in white-collar criminal litigation.
+Well recognized within the state, he is particularly revered for his work representing corporates and individual clients in matters including accounting, tax and securities fraud.

 Justice John Paul Stevens Award 2017